jhpyle/docassemble/_docs/helloworld.md

 ([Try it out here]({{ site.demourl }}?i=docassemble.demo:data/questions/hello5.yml){:target="_blank"}.)

+For more ideas about how you can extend your interview, check out the examples area of the [Playground].

 # Packaging your interview

-Now, let's bundle the interview into a package so that we can share it with other developers or post it on [GitHub].
+Let's bundle the interview into a package so that we can share it with other developers or post it on [GitHub].

 Go to the Folders menu and select "Packages."